-The Remuneration Committee is responsible for reviewing and recommending all the elements of the policy on the Board's remuneration and for approving all matters relating to the remuneration of executive Directors.
+The Remuneration Committee is responsible for reviewing and recommending all the elements of the policy on the Board's remuneration and for approving all matters relating to the remuneration of Executive Directors.
 It meets at least once per year.
 The two independent Non-Executive Directors and the Non-Executive Chairman sit on the Committee, and the Chief Executive attends by invitation only.

 Audit Committee (chaired by Jonathan Freeman)

 The Audit Committee assists the Board in fulfilling its oversight responsibilities, primarily in reviewing and reporting financial and non-financial information to shareholders, systems of internal control and risk management and the audit process.
 The Committee comprises the two independent Non-Executive Directors and meets at least twice annually.
-The Finance Director and the external auditor attend meetings by invitation only.
-The Audit Committee meet privately (without any other Board member present) with the external auditor at least once per year.
+The Finance Director and the external auditors attend meetings by invitation only.
+The Audit Committee meet privately (without any other Board member present) with the external auditors at least once per year.

-Nominations Committee (chaired by Lisa Arnold)
+Nominations Committee (chaired by John Clarke)

 The Nominations Committee is responsible for reviewing the structure, size and composition of the Board, making recommendations to the Board with regard to any changes and identifying and nominating candidates to fill Board vacancies.
 It meets at least once per year.
 The two independent Non-Executive Directors and the Non-Executive Chairman sit on the Committee, and the Chief Executive attends by invitation only.

 Futura has a long term incentive plan for all staff under which shares may be awarded subject to the achievement of key Group performance milestone events.
 The Board believes that this Long Term Incentive Plan ("LTIP") is in the interests of all shareholders as it aligns the interests of the employees with those of all other shareholders.